New Community Growth in Calgary

 Per direction from Council, the 2022 business case evaluations included new tools for understanding and mitigating greenhouse gas emissions and climate-risk.
 This analysis, prepared by City Administration, was provided for informational and supplementary purposes only, and was not part of the formal climate-related decision-making criteria that Administration used to determine a portfolio of business cases for Growth Management Overlay removals in 2023-2026.

-As part of the modified process, proponents first submited proposals that demonstrate how their business case area will meet the following entrance criteria:
+As part of the modified process, proponents submitted proposals that showed how their business case area will meet the following entrance criteria:

 - No required capital costs from The City of Calgary to initiate development;